Dabido11/David-s-Fantastic-Notes/personal/dnd/astor/Travels in Astrium/Chapter Planning.md

 As Augustus reveals his true form, his disguise self spell vanishes, and Augustus appears to be the sorcerer that had been defeated, but how?

-'Your part of my plan has now ended, and there is no use for you anymore, so you must be disposed of.
-You may be in luck that I ' "
+'"Your part of my plan has now ended, and there is no use for you anymore, so you must be disposed of'' "

 If players proceed to forfeit, Kanikuzul gets to use an Opportunity Attack with a homebrew "Soul Chain" spell which deals 3d12 + 4 if players fail on a STR Saving Throw.
 The only available exits out of Whiridge are the South and South-West exit.
 The North forest has burned down, the grasslands are completely gone and reduced to dirt.
 As they all leave the battlefield, the sun is covered by a blood moon.